vdopp234/Stock-Trend-Predictor/README.md

 Note: This repo does NOT contain the data (GloVe Embeddings, IMDB Movie Reviews, etc.) I used to train my entire network, as it would take a very long time to push them to this repo.

+My machine learning code is written using the Keras library for Python, an abstraction of the Tensorflow library.

 Citations:

 IMDB Movie Dataset -- http://ai.stanford.edu/~amaas/data/sentiment/

 Glove Embeddings -- https://nlp.stanford.edu/projects/glove/

 Stocktwits Python Client -- https://github.com/hamx0r/stocktwits